General FAQs

 Many types of batteries are regulated as a Universal Waste by the Federal Environmental Protection Agency (EPA).
 These regulations require most businesses to recycle or dispose of these wastes at permitted facilities within 12 months with a few exceptions.
 Check with state and local regulations, as they may be more strict.

-All of our EZ on the Earth kits come with complete instructions for packing and mailing recyclable materials.
+All of our EZ on the Earth kits come with complete instructions

 Step 1: Properly fill and insulate the recycling kit.